bsdpot/potluck/dmarc-report/README.md

 The OUTPUTFOLDER parameter is the folder to create in /mnt, which should be mounted in as persistent storage.

+The ZINCUSER and ZINCPASS parameters set the `zincsearch` admin user and password.

+The ZINCDATA parameter is the directory to save `zincsearch` data files.
+Defaults to `/mnt/zinc/data`.

 ## Optional Parameters

+The ZINCPORT parameter is the port to make `zincsearch` available on.
+Defaults to `4080`.

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.